-Some of the rounds, notably the Group Round, Logic, and Speed Test would work well with one teacher and a whole class.
+Some of the rounds, notably the Group Round, Logic, Make a Number, Speed Test and the Open Ended questions would work well with one teacher and a whole class.
 The other rounds, the Crossnumber, Relay and Mini Relay, ideally need one supervising teacher per team.